tobitege/CodeStructureAnalyzer/README.md

 ![Code Structure Analyzer](img/csa.png)

-A Python CLI application that analyzes codebases and generates structured documentation using local LLMs and is aimed for small codebases (1000 files or less).
+A Python CLI application that analyzes codebases and generates structured documentation as markdown files or a ChromaDB vector database using local LLMs and is aimed for small codebases (like couple of hundred source files).

-I've been using primarily LM Studio for the LLM provider, but Ollama is also supported.
-As LLM I chose Google's gemma-3-1b-it as it's a smaller model that's still reasonably good at code analysis and performant with my AMD 7900XT GPU.
-There's lots of tweaking done to format and process the LLM's responses, but depending on the source there may still some warnings pop up during a run, but the script should still work and continue.

-For future releases I'm contemplating to use a ChromaDB vector database to store the codebase's metadata, so it can be queried later for specific information.

-An example output file can be found [here](./trace_ai.md), which is an analysis of the CSA project itself as of 17th March 2025. :)

 ## Dev Notes

+This tool has been developed using both LM Studio and Ollama as LLM providers.
+The idea behind using a local LLM, like Google's Gemma-3 1B, is data privacy and low cost.
+In addition, with a good LLM a multitude of programming  languages can be analyzed without depending on specific code parsers.
+Depending on the available hardware and used model, though, performance may vary and accuracy may be affected.

+There's lots of tweaking done to format and process the LLM's responses, but depending on the source there may still some warnings.
+An LLM may not always format code within JSON replies correctly, then one enty might be skipped.

+Output was initially only aimed for markdown files, but has since been extended to also allow a vector database (ChromaDB), that can be queried against (see a small test script in the examples folder).

+An example output file can be found [here](./trace_ai.md), which is an analysis of the CSA project itself as of March, 17th 2025.

 This repository is experimental and was developed almost entirely using Claude 3.7 Sonnet AI.
 The code structure, documentation, and implementation reflect an AI-assisted development